bianliu1013/bianliu1013.github.io/source/_posts/2015-5-17-LeetCode - Merge Two Sorted Lists.md

----
-layout: post
-title: leetcode - Merge Two Sorted Lists!
+title:  Merge Two Sorted Lists!
 date:   2015-05-17 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

  Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.